< /> < /> < /> < />

 How quitting smoking can improve erectile dysfunction

-Wondering if it’s worthwhile quitting smoking to improve your ED?
-A 2009 study of 1,580 participants explored the relationship between erectile dysfunction, cigarette smoking and cardiovascular disease.
+So, can cigarette smokers with erectile dysfunction benefit from ditching the habit?
+To answer, let's look at a 2009 study of 1,580 participants that explored the relationship between erectile dysfunction, cigarette smoking and cardiovascular disease.

-After 12 months, erectile dysfunction improved in greater than 25 per cent of ex-smokers but not current smokers.
+After 12 months, erectile dysfunction improved in greater than 25% of ex-smokers but not current smokers.
 This study proves the strong correlation between smoking intensity and the degree of erectile dysfunction.

 How long after quitting smoking does erectile dysfunction improve?